cabal-club/cable/moderation.md

-In particular, illegal number and similar attacks are handled by the system in that individual posts and all posts by a single user can be designated as dropped, causing them to be removed locally and prevent resynchronizing of the designated posts.
+In particular, illegal number and similar attacks are handled by the system in that individual posts and all posts by a single user can be designated as dropped, causing them to be removed locally and prevent resynchronization of the designated posts.
 This functionality enables all users, individually and collectively, to avoid permanently compromising their systems.